sswam/allemande/doc/intro.md

 - Private/group chat rooms
 - Instant room creation and switching
 - 1500+ characters, assistants, specialists, and tools
+- Voice chat with numerous voices and accents, and support for many languages

 ## Rooms and Privacy